-"PSH" is the peak space heating load, and "PSC" is the peak space cooling load (i.e. in W/m^2 of floor area for each zone).
-For both parameters, the effects of thermal mass will be ignored.
-The peak space heating load is the sum of the peak steady state fabric losses and infiltration load based on an external ambient of 0 °C.
+"PSH" is the peak space heating load, and "PSC" is the peak space cooling load (i.e. in W/m2 of floor area for each zone).
+For both parameters, the effects of thermal mass

 For SBEM, the peak space cooling load is the sum of peak internal gains, which will include occupancy, equipment, general lighting, display lighting, and peak solar gains.
 The peak solar gain is calculated using the solar data for September from Table 2.30 of CIBSE Guide A (using the beam and diffuse solar for each hour between 06:30 and 18:30).
 The total solar gain for each zone is calculated and peak hour is used.
 DSM software are allowed to use the peak solar calculated during simulation.